Millipede Guide

 Inspection and Identification

-Our service professionals conduct a thorough inspection of your home, focusing on damp areas like basements, crawl spaces, and exterior landscaping.
-Entry points such as foundation gaps, door thresholds, and cracks are identified.
+Our team inspects your home, focusing on damp areas like basements, crawl spaces, and landscaping.
+We look for entry points such as gaps in the foundation, door thresholds, and cracks.

 Treatment Application